So, you wanna play some Warframe on your Chromebook.

 Click “INSTALL,” and let it do its thing.

 Here are some adjustments you can make to optimize Warframe.
-These work in 2018 as far as I know and will boost your FPS significantly:
+These work in 2018 and 2019 as far as I know and will boost your FPS significantly:

 - Turn VSync OFF